Debt Yield | Definition & CMBS Underwriting Guide

 Get a Quick Rate Estimate

 Have a specific deal to structure?
-Talk to our capital advisory team — no upfront retainer.
+Talk to our capital advisory team.

 Editorial integrity: Published by PeerSense Capital Advisory · Written by Ed Freeman, Founder.
 PeerSense is a capital advisory firm, not a lender.
 Content is for educational purposes and does not constitute financial, legal, or tax advice.
 Rates and terms cited reflect approximate May 2026 market conditions and may not reflect current conditions at the time of reading.
 Consult a qualified financial professional for transaction-specific guidance.